-Chicken and fish are also favorites around here.
+Chicken and fish are also favourites around here.

-One of Alex’s favorite snacks is peanut butter on a raw celery stick.
+One of Alex’s favourite snacks is peanut butter on a raw celery stick.
 This gives him Protein and healthy fat along with being low carb.

 Healthy fat choices would include olive oil, avocado, fatty fishes like salmon, and shellfish.